loopold/docker-osticket/README.md

 # Introduction

 Docker image for running version 1.11.0-rc1 of [osTicket](http://osticket.com/).
+Sources are taken from osTicket [fork](https://github.com/loopold/osTicket)

 This image has been created from the [campbellsoftwaresolutions/osticket](https://hub.docker.com/r/campbellsoftwaresolutions/osticket/) image by [Martin Campbell](mailto:martin@campbellsoftware.co.uk) who created his image from the original docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).